Skip to content

 23. 60% of users reuse stolen passwords

-According to SpyCloud findings, 60% of users with more than one password stolen or exposed reused this same password on one or multiple accounts.
+According to SpyCloud findings, 60% of users with more than one stolen or exposed password reused the same password on one or multiple accounts.

 The percentage of reused passwords with .gov emails is even higher at 87%.